shalommmitz/y_net_mivzakim/README.md

 Environment: Needs Python 3.x on Linux

-1. Optional: Create and activate a virtual env
+1. Create and activate a virtual env (optional): python -m venv venv; . v
-2. Run: `pip install -r requirements.txt`
+2. Install dependencies: Run `pip install -r requirements.txt`
-3. Fix the URL in the file `fetch` by removing the redundant space character
-4. Optional: Add terms in the list "to_exclude" in the file `fetch`.
-MIVZAKIM contained this term will be excluded (I.e., not displayed).
+3. Exclude MIVZAKIM that contain certain keywords: Create the file `terms_to_exclude.txt` and put keywords, each in it's own line.

 ## Usage

 1. Run the sw: `./fetch`
 2. The new (I.e., not yet viewed) MIVZAKIM will be shown
-3. At the prompt you have 3 options:
+3. At the prompt you have 4 options:

-   - Press "Enter" to exit
+   - Press "Enter" to refresh
    - Enter a number to see the text associated with this Number
    - Enter two or more numbers, separated by comma(s).
 The text associated with the numbers entered will be shown and the sw will exit
-  # Start recording everything in this terminal
-  script
+   - Enter 'q' to quit the script

 ## Typical installation flow